Gratheon/website/docs/API.md

 ## GraphQL API
 We use federated GraphQL as main flexible way to query and modify web-app data.
 You can explore its schema directly at https://graphql.gratheon.com/graphql

-This API is most flexible, but it is also changing often and can introduce breaking changes

-<iframe src="https://graphql.gratheon.com/graphql" width="100%" height="700"></iframe>

 ### Listing apiaries

 Here is a CURL example that simply lists apiaries: